IWibawa/NutriPro/Milestone_1/Project-Management-Documentation/Project Plan.md

 16. **Approval and Sign-off**: Obtain formal approval from stakeholders on the project plan.
 This ensures that everyone agrees with the plan and is committed to its success.

-<span style="color: red;">- Accomplishments: Milestone_2
+<span style="color: red;">- Accomplishments: Milestone_2<-- this is new
-<span style="color: red;"> 1. **Conducted Python Unit Testing**: I meticulously tested each function and module to ensure they performed correctly and reliably.
+<span style="color: red;"> 1. **Conducted Python Unit Testing**: I meticulously tested each function and module to ensure they performed correctly and reliably.<-- this is new
-<span style="color: red;"> 2. **Performed Exclusive Testing**: I focused on specific components, identifying hidden issues and edge cases that might not be apparent in broader tests.
+<span style="color: red;"> 2. **Performed Exclusive Testing**: I focused on specific components, identifying hidden issues and edge cases that might not be apparent in broader tests.<-- this is new
-<span style="color: red;"> 3. **Carried Out Comprehensive Cover Testing**: I ensured that every line of code was executed and validated, leaving no part of the codebase untested.</span>
+<span style="color: red;"> 3. **Carried Out Comprehensive Cover Testing**: I ensured that every line of code was executed and validated, leaving no part of the codebase untested.<-- this is new
-<span style="color: red;"> 4. **Documented the Testing Process**: I recorded each test case, its execution, and the results, providing a clear and detailed account of the testing activities.
+<span style="color: red;"> 4. **Documented the Testing Process**: I recorded each test case, its execution, and the results, providing a clear and detailed account of the testing activities.<-- this is new
-<span style="color: red;"> 5. **Compiled Testing Reports**: I created comprehensive reports that summarized the testing phase, highlighted key findings, and offered actionable recommendations for improvement.
+<span style="color: red;"> 5. **Compiled Testing Reports**: I created comprehensive reports that summarized the testing phase, highlighted key findings, and offered actionable recommendations for improvement.<-- this is new
-<span style="color: red;"> 6. **Maintained High Standards**: Through thorough testing and detailed documentation, I contributed to maintaining the high quality and robustness of the software.
+<span style="color: red;"> 6. **Maintained High Standards**: Through thorough testing and detailed documentation, I contributed to maintaining the high quality and robustness of the software.<-- this is new